CreamFi/flashloan-playground/README.md

 # CREAM Flash Loan playground

 *This repo is an example ONLY.
-DO NOT use it in production enviorment and* **USE AS YOUR OWN RISK**
+DO NOT use it in production enviorment and* **USE AT YOUR OWN RISK**

-This repo allows user to play around with our flashloan on mainnet forking environment
+This repo allows users to play around with our flashloan on mainnet forked environment

 ## Install